 Plotly, F# and Response of India to Covid Crisis

 Recently I got the chance to work with the Plotly team.
-I was helping them to set up the F# documentation pipeline.
+I was helping them set up the F# documentation pipeline.
 There was less of F# but more of hacking around Jupyter notebooks and their plugins.

 But I like the Plotly library and its cross-platform approach.
 They are available for almost all languages.
-Plotly Dash is kind of another next-level beast again available for all the languages.
+Plotly Dash is kind of another next-level beast, again available for all the languages.

 Here obviously we are going to talk about only F#.
 This post is part of the FsAdvent calendar of 2021.
-Thanks Sergey Tihon for arranging this and giving me chance.
+Thanks Sergey Tihon for arranging this and giving me the chance.

 Here is the code to add the necessary libraries in the notebook.